 This hidden bar is best found by looking for the disoriented would-be patrons wandering the parking lot between neighbors Bronwyn and the Independent.
 Once you find yourself inside, you’ll be treated to outstanding service and meticulously crafted cocktails while seated at low-key wooden block tables.
 Show up early or make reservations—the staff will make people wait rather than letting them crowd the space.

 Jackson Cannon might well have started it all.
-When the onetime musician took over the bar program at this hotel restaurant, he changed the city’s entire cocktail scene by committing to only the finest ingredients and techniques.
-Fresh juices, house-made infusions and impeccably sourced liquors and bitters translate to a massive drink menu that is seasonally inspired and populated by reimagined classics as well as more unconventional offerings.
+When the onetime musician took over the bar program at this hotel restaurant, he changed the city’s cocktail scene by committing to only the finest ingredients and techniques.
+Fresh juices, house-made infusions, and impeccably sourced liquors and bitters translate to a massive drink menu that is seasonally-inspired and populated by reimagined classics as well as more unconventional offerings.
 Don’t bypass the wine and beer lists, either, as both are surprisingly expansive.

-The long narrow bar area becomes a pile of people and high tops at peak hours—show up for last call or on school nights for optimal results.
-The menu's cocktail list has plenty to choose from, but if you’re not overwhelmed by options, ask the bartender for the “special” cocktail binder for hundreds of more options.
+Green Street’s long, narrow bar area becomes a pile of people at peak hours—show up for last call or on school nights for optimal results.
+The cocktail list has plenty to choose from, but if you’re not overwhelmed by options, ask the bartender for the “special” cocktail binder for hundreds of more options.

 A local success story: Cousins Matthew Nuernberger and Spencer McMinnan converted an iron foundry into an incubator for small-batch spirits.
 The bar—a crowdfunded space in the front room that’s open Thursdays through Sundays—is an extension of the distillery’s can-do attitude.
 Walk through a garage door into the clandestine area, where the creative cocktail menu is written on a chalkboard-painted concrete column.
 Shuffleboard, foosball, and throwback board games invite you to make a night of it.